jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 The more common approach is to sample a couple values and call it a day.

 Which lead to an alternative approach, property testing.
-Here you would generate a two random inputs on one side interpret it trough the homomorphism and then see if the multiplication in natural numbers is the same as the test.
+Here you would generate two random inputs on one side interpret it trough the homomorphism and then see if the multiplication in natural numbers is the same as the test.
 We didn't do this because
-it's sort of difficult to do[^agda-noob] in agda
+it's sort of difficult to do in agda.[^agda-noob]
-Now you need to figure out how to get your source of entropy (randomness).
+Now you need to figure out how to get your source of randomness.
 Also time was a serious constraint, and we had a more powerful and interesting technique, proving!

 A proof doesn't have to be hard, for example consider the correctness prove of our add2 chip: